New perks and bonus points added to the Chase Sapphire Preferred and Reserve credit cards | CNN Underscored

 Called the “Chase Sapphire Lounge by The Club,” this group of lounges will be accessible by Chase Sapphire Reserve and Priority Pass card holders, and will feature food, drink, art, entertainment and wellness experiences.
 Opening dates and additional lounge details will be announced over time, as will additional locations at other major airports.

 Finally, later this year, Chase Sapphire Reserve card holders will have access to “Reserved by Sapphire,” which will provide exclusive opportunities to book reservations at popular restaurants across the country.
-Some examples provided by the issuer include Canlis in Seattle, WA, Redbird in Los Angeles, CA, Reverence in New York, NY and One Off Hospitality in Chicago.
+Some examples provided by the issuer include Canlis in Seattle, Washington; Redbird in Los Angeles, California; Reverence in New York, New York; and One Off Hospitality in Chicago, Illinois.

 The annual fee on the Chase Sapphire Reserve will continue to be $550, and the card currently offers 60,000 bonus points to new applicants after spending $4,000 in the first three months after opening the account.